 Who was I kidding when I thought I could come up with “give back” activities for our Advent house, print them out, put them behind the little doors and then leave them there year after year?!
 Nice try, mom.
 My kids are no longer excited about opening the same doors to find the same tasks as all the previous years, and I can’t say I blame them.
+Check out our new, fun advent calendar ideas that don’t involve candy!

 It’s time for a shakeup with some new Advent Calendar ideas.
 My kids are a little older now (10 and 12), so there is another reason for me to put a little effort into this much-needed update!
-Before I know it they’ll be gone and out of the house, and I won’t have them to count down with so I want to make the best of this magical time that we have left (oh, cue the tissues!
+Before I know it, they’ll be gone and out of the house, and I won’t have them to count down with so I want to make the best of this magical time that we have left (oh, cue the tissues!
 Sniff, sniff).

-There are so many cute advent calendars out there these days (both store-bought and homemade – I got mine from Target years ago), but what I find we need the most help with is what items to put into those calendars (other than candy, of course!).
+There are so many cute advent calendars out there these days (both store-bought and homemade—I got mine from Target years ago), but what I find we need the most help with is what items to put into those calendars (other than candy, of course!).
 Before I get into our updated list though, here are a few other good ideas for you…

-Crafty ways to countdown:
+Crafty Ways to Countdown

 - Cut another layer off Santa’s beard (love this one!)